-2016 TAX GUIDE
+2018 TAX GUIDE

 This Tax Guide has been prepared for an Australian resident individual investor in a BetaShares Exchange Traded Fund ("Trust").
-It contains general information to assist you in completing your 2016 Tax Return, however it should not be relied on as taxation advice.
+It contains general information to assist you in completing your 2018 Tax Return, however it should not be relied on as taxation advice.
 It does not take into account your individual taxation and financial circumstances.
-As taxation is complex and depends on your own circumstances, you should consult a registered tax agent or accountant when completing your tax return.
+As taxation is complex and depends on your own circumstances, you should seek professional advice when completing your tax return.

-The information from your Annual Taxation Statement would generally be included in your 2016 Tax Return (Supplementary Section) as follows.
+The information from your Annual Taxation Statement would generally be included in your 2018 Tax Return (Supplementary Section) as follows.
 In completing your tax return, you will first need to aggregate any other similar income you receive in addition to income from the relevant Trust.
+Any trust distribution declared as at 30 June 2018, but paid in July 2018, should be included in the tax return for the year ended 30 June 2018.

-REFERENCE TO ANNUAL TAXATION STATEMENT WHERE TO INCLUDE IN YOUR 2016 TAX RETURN FOR INDIVIDUALS (SUPPLEMENTARY SECTION) ITEM Australian income A The amount shown at this item in your Annual Taxation Statement represents the total Australian source income distributed to you by the Trust.
+REFERENCE TO ANNUAL TAXATION STATEMENT WHERE TO INCLUDE IN YOUR 2018 TAX RETURN FOR INDIVIDUALS (SUPPLEMENTARY SECTION) ITEM Australian income Α The amount shown at this item in your Annual Taxation Statement represents the total Australian source income distributed to you by the Trust.
 If this amount contains a franked dividend component, then the franked dividend component needs to be disclosed separately from the remaining balance of the Australian source income.
 If you are entitled to the full amount of franking credits distributed to you (refer below), you will need to add your franking credits (Item B in your Annual Taxation Statement) to the franked dividends amount, and insert the total at Box C of Question 13 on your tax return.
 If you are not entitled to the full amount of franking credit, the figure to be disclosed at Box C of Question 13 may need to be adjusted.
-You should insert the balance of the Australian source income (other than the franked dividends component, i.e. the amounts disclosed in Box C of Question 13) at Box U of Question 13 on your tax return. В Australian franking credits This is your share of franking credits from franked dividends received by the Trust.
+You should insert the balance of the Australian source income (other than the franked dividends component, i.e. the amounts disclosed in Box C of Question 13 ) at Box U of Question 13 on your tax return. В Australian franking credits This is your share of franking credits from franked dividends received by the Trust.
 These credits may be included in your assessable income, and may be available as a tax offset to you.